crate/croud/docs/commands/clusters.rst

 For the users that want to get their hands on new features early, it's possible to deploy versions from our ``testing`` and ``nightly`` channels.

-``Testing`` - These are versions that are being evaluated for promotion to a stable release.
+``testing`` - These are versions that are being evaluated for promotion to a stable release.

-``Nightly`` - These are built every night with the latest changes.
+``nightly`` - These are built every night with the latest changes.
 They will possibly contain newer features, but they also have potential to be less stable than ``testing`` channel.